verida/documentation/docs/extensions/verifiable-credentials.md

 - Screenshots of the Vault credentials in action
 - Explain how they can display a QR code to verify in real life -->

-### Credential Display within the Verida Wallet

-The Verida Wallet will automatically show the public profile icon of the Verida Account that signed the credential.
-You will need to set this icon for your Verida account so the icon displays correctly.

-You could add the signing Verida Account to the Verida Wallet and use the mobile app to set a profile avatar and name.
-This will then be the default for every inbox message and credential issued across the Verida network.
-Alternatively, you could manually set the profile information for the application context generating the credential.
-See [Account Profiles](../client-sdk/profiles) for more information on how to achieve this.

 <!--
 ## Credentials Management Platform